adamgreen/rugrover/README.md

   * The mAh consumed by the motors since reset.
   * A flag to indicate whether the PID is running in manual or auto mode.
 * [Navigate](software/Navigate/README.md#navigate-class): Class used to navigate between a list of user specified waypoints and track the real world location of the robot based on wheel odometry.
+* [CircularBuffer](software/CircularBuffer/CircularBuffer.h): Generic lock-free circular buffer that supports multiple producers and consumers.
+* [I2CAsync](software/I2CAsync/I2CAsync.h): This driver makes it easier to use the nRF52's TWIM peripheral asynchronously.
+It makes use of the `CircularBuffer` to allow ISRs running at different interrupt priorities to communicate with several different I2C devices.
+* [AdafruitPrecision9DoF](software/AdafruitPrecision9DoF/AdafruitPrecision9DoF.h): This driver uses the `I2CAsync` driver to communicate with the `FXOS8700CQ` accelerometers/magnetometers and the `FXAS21002C` gyros.
+  * The desired refresh rate (100Hz, 200Hz, or 400Hz) is specified in the constructor.
+  * The `FXOS8700CQ` will pull a pin low when the next sample is ready at the specified rate.
+  * This falling edge generates an interrupt that causes the next I2C reads of the accelerometers, magnetometers, and gyros to be queued up in the `I2CAsync` queue.
+  * The `getRawSensorValues()` method, typically called from the main thread, will block until all of the queued up reads are completed.
+* [OrientationKalmanFilter](software/AdafruitPrecision9DoF/OrientationKalmanFilter.h): Implements a Kalman filter which takes the raw accelerometer, magnetometer, and gyro measurements from the `AdafruitPrecision9DoF` object and generates a 3D orientation quaternion.
+  * It also contains a method which can extract the compass heading from this 3D orientation as well.
+  * The code for this filter was based on what I learned from reading ["Kalman Filter for Beginners with MATLAB Examples" by Phil Kim](https://www.amazon.com/Kalman-Filter-Beginners-MATLAB-Examples/dp/1463648359).
+  * I documented many of the required calibration steps [earlier while working on my Ferdinand14 project](https://github.com/adamgreen/Ferdinand14#august-19-2014).
+  * The [processing/calibration folder](processing/calibration/) contains a port of the calibration program which will work with this robot.
+The robot does need to be running the "Test IMU Raw" option from the debug menu to send the required measurements to this calibration program.
+  * The [processing/orientation folder](processing/orientation/) contains a program that visualizes the 3D orientation of the robot in real time.
+The robot needs to be running the "TTest IMU Orientation" option from the debug menu in order to send the required quaternion data over BLE to this program.
+  * Both of the processing programs above use a TCP/IP socket to connect to the `mriblue` program on port 3334.
+This gives it access to extra data sent from the robot over BLE that isn't meant for GDB.